Olympics-Canoe sprint-Brazil's Queiroz dos Santos shines, disappointment for Carrington | Sports-Games

 - Japan

-Brazil's Isaquias Queiroz dos Santos dominated the Olympic men's canoe single 1,000 meters event to win the gold medal at the Sea Forest Waterway on Saturday after defending champion Sebastian Brendel failed to reach the final.
-The 27-year-old Queiroz dos Santos, the silver medallist in Rio, finished with a time of four minutes, 04.408 seconds, ahead of China's Liu Hao and Moldova's Serghei Tarnovschi.
+Brazil's Isaquias Queiroz dos Santos dominated the Olympic men's canoe single 1,000 metres event to win the gold medal at the Sea Forest Waterway on Saturday after defending champion Sebastian Brendel failed to reach the final.
+The 27-year-old Queiroz dos Santos, the silver medallist in Rio, finished with a time of four minutes, 04.408 seconds, ahead of China's Liu Hao and Moldova's Serghei Tarnovschi for his maiden Olympic title.

+"I feel I've finally lifted the weight of the world from my back," Queiroz dos Santos said.
+"That doesn't mean I feel pressure, but I felt an obligation to sports lovers of Brazil to represent our country.
+Now I feel way lighter.

-Brendel's bid to become the first man to win a record three Games golds in the event ended in disappointment as the London 2012 and Rio 2016 winner was seventh in the second semi-final with a time of 4:11.413, more than five seconds off the pace.
-Lisa Carrington was unsuccessful in her quest to become the first athlete to win four canoe sprint medals at a single Games as New Zealand finished fourth in the women's kayak four 500m event in which Hungary retained their title.
+"I really want to relax and have some vacations, but also prepare for pairs.
+I want more medals."
+Brendel's bid to become the first man to win a record three Games golds in the event ended in disappointment as the London 2012 and Rio 2016 winner was seventh in the second semi-final.

+The 33-year-old, who won bronze with Tim Hecker in the canoe double 1,000m on Tuesday, dismissed questions on his future.
+"It's not the right point to discuss it or think about it.
+I want to enjoy the Olympics...
+I did a good race in C2, so I'll keep that in mind," he said.

+New Zealand's Lisa Carrington was unsuccessful in her quest to become the first athlete to win four canoe sprint medals at a single Games, she and team mates Alicia Hoskin, Caitlin Regal and Teneale Hatton finishing fourth in the women's kayak four 500m.
+The quartet of Danuta Kozak, Tamara Csipes, Anna Karasz and Dora Bodonyi excelled in wet, windy conditions to help Hungary retain their title while Belarus claimed silver and Poland settled for bronze.

-Belarus took the silver medal in the race, while Poland claimed the bronze.
-The German quartet of Max Rendschmidt, Ronald Rauhe, Tom Liebscher, and Max Lemke then won gold in the men's kayak four 500m, finishing in front of Spain and Slovakia.
+Germany's Max Rendschmidt, Ronald Rauhe, Tom Liebscher and Max Lemke then won gold in the men's kayak four 500m, finishing ahead of Spain and Slovakia.
+Victory meant the 39-year-old Rauhe became the first man to bag a canoe sprint medal in five different Games, having won his first in Sydney 2000.

+China's Xu Shixiao and Sun Mengya became the first Olympic champions in women's canoe double 500 metres, with the event having made its debut in Tokyo.
+The world champions finished ahead of Ukraine's Liudmyla Luzan and Anastasiia Chetverikova, while Canada's Laurence Vincent-Lapointe and Katie Vincent took bronze.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)